mlk2991/anonymous/README.rst

 other clues to uniquely identify you.

 Don't talk about your personal life (e.g. how tall you are, languages you speak) when using Tor.
-Add confusion instead by providing misleading information about yourself.
+Add confusion instead by providing misleading information about yourself when writing online.

 Avoid closed-source software, especially anything Google-related
 ----------------------------------------------------------------